teancom/codex/google.md

 $ gcloud compute ssh bastion --zone europe-west1-b
 ```

-Your ssh key pair for the bastion host will be created on your initial login request.
+Your ssh key pair for the initial bastion host login account will be created on your initial login request.
 The private and public keys will be stored in your $HOME/.ssh directory in the files google_compute_engine and google_compute_engine.pub respectively.
-The public key will be needed when you do jumpbox useradd later on.
+The public key will be needed when you do `jumpbox useradd` later on.

 ### Setup User